 When it’s time for the fireworks to begin, you’ll be given a pair 3-D snowflake glasses.
 (I honestly don’t know if these actually improve the fireworks viewing experience or if they’re just cute.
 If you know, drop me a line in the comments.)
 Then after the show, you’ll be escorted to the Frozen Ever After attraction in the Norway Pavilion for a special VIP ride.

 Some Frozen from IMDB Trivia to impress people at your next cocktail party: The characters of Hans, Kristoff, Anna and Sven are a reference to Hans Christian Andersen, the author of The Snow Queen.

 Review: Is the Frozen Ever After Dessert Party Worth It?

 ✅Watching Epcot’s Illuminations from the FastPass Viewing Area

 Getting a Fastpass to watch Illuminations may sound strange at first.
 (It definitely did to me.)
 How do you get a Fastpass for a fireworks show?

-But yes, there is an area of reserved viewing spots at Showcase Plaza between Disney Traders and Port of Entry, the two tower gift shops.
-And the view is a very good one.
+But yes, there is a reserved viewing area at Showcase Plaza between Disney Traders and Port of Entry, the two tower gift shops.

 So is it worth it to use one of your precious FastPassses for Illuminations?